-4.1.4.1 Variables in SDTM and SEND: Required, Expected, and Permissible For the purposes of SDTM and SEND submissions, all required, expected, and permissible variables that were collected, plus any variables that are used to compute derivations, should be submitted.
+4.1.4.1 Variables in SDTM and SEND: CDISC Required, Expected, and Permissible

+CDISC uses the word "required" to describe variables in their data models (SEND, SDTM, ADaM).
+This use does not indicate a requirement by the Agency.
+For the purposes of SDTM and SEND submissions, all required, expected, and permissible variables that were collected, plus any variables that are used to compute derivations, should be submitted.43

 FDA recognizes that SDTM contains certain operationally derived variables that have standard derivations across all studies (e.g., --STDY, EPOCH).
-If the data needed to derive these variables are missing, then these variables cannot be derived and the values
+If the data needed to derive these variables are missing, then these variables cannot be derived and the values should be null.
+The following are examples of some of the permissible and expected variables in SDTM and SEND that should be included, if available: